 9 Lessons Learned From 10 Crazy Years of Cybersecurity

-1. No One’s Safe
+1. No one’s safe

 A photo with an old, rusty lock indicating lack of safety.
 Photo by Tim Mossholder on Unsplash

-Not with security like this!
+Not with duct-taped, rusty security precautions

 The reason?